dpakprajul/geo_ref/README.md

 #### This image has same grayscale and could be visualized using softwares like ImageJ

 ## License
-This Plugin is licensed under the [GPL](http://docs.geoserver.org/latest/en/user/introduction/license.html).
+This Plugin is licensed under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See also LICENSE file in this repo.

 ### TO DO
 #### Need to make a drop down where user can choose the input file format.
 For example: png, tif, jpeg